providedh/osf.io/README-docker-compose.md

 - Run migrations:
   - After creating migrations, resetting your database, or starting on a fresh install you will need to run migrations to make the needed changes to database.
 This command looks at the migrations on disk and compares them to the list of migrations in the `django_migrations` database table and runs any migrations that have not been run.
     - `docker-compose run --rm web python manage.py migrate`
-- Populate institutions:
-  - After resetting your database or with a new install you will need to populate the table of institutions. **You must have run migrations first.**
-    - `docker-compose run --rm web python -m scripts.populate_institutions test`
-- Populate preprint providers:
-  - After resetting your database or with a new install you will need to populate the table of preprint providers. **You must have run migrations first.**
-    - `docker-compose run --rm web python -m scripts.update_taxonomies`
-    - `docker-compose run --rm web python manage.py populate_fake_preprint_providers`
 - Populate citation styles
   - Needed for api v2 citation style rendering.
     - `docker-compose run --rm web python -m scripts.parse_citation_styles`
-- Start ember_osf_web
-  - Needed for quickfiles feature:
-    - `docker-compose up -d ember_osf_web`
-- OPTIONAL: Register OAuth Scopes
-  - Needed for things such as the ember-osf dummy app
-    - `docker-compose run --rm web python -m scripts.register_oauth_scopes`
 - OPTIONAL: Create migrations:
   - After changing a model you will need to create migrations and apply them.
 Migrations are python code that changes either the structure or the data of a database.
 This will compare the django models on disk to the database, find the differences, and create migration code to change the database.
 If there are no changes this command is a noop.
     - `docker-compose run --rm web python manage.py makemigrations`